Principles of HVAC Duct Design in the Pharma Industry

-You generally want to design a system to operate on medium speed (tap 3 in the table above).
+You generally want to design a system to operate at medium speed (tap 3 in the table above).
 That way you have some room for adjustment when you commission the system.
-Also, most systems are rated to operate at an total external static pressure of 0.50 inches of water column (iwc).
+Also, most systems are rated to operate at a total external static pressure of 0.50 inches of water column (iwc).

 So, from the return (most negative) side of the AHU to the supply (most positive), we want a total pressure change of no more than 0.5 iwc.
 (That’s the typical number.
 Some air handlers are rated higher.
 Some are rated lower.)
 That’s the total pressure change across the AHU.

-Notice I said pressure change here, not pressure drop.
+Notice I said pressure change here, no pressure drop.
 The blower causes a pressure rise.
-It’s the force behind the air flow so from the negative side (return ducts) to the positive side (supply ducts), the pressure rises.
+It’s the force behind the airflow so from the negative side (return ducts) to the positive side (supply ducts), the pressure rises.